 Finding the Roman roads of England and Wales can be tricky, but now there’s a “London Underground” map that identifies them all.
 Well, not quite, but mostly.
 On discovering this site I went immediately to find Stone Street in Kent…but it’s marked as unnamed.
 Stone Street is definitely a Roman road.
 It’s still there and… Continue reading Find the Roman roads of Britain….

 It so happens that I am writing about the Holands, a noble family that originated in Lancashire and rose to prominence in the 14th and 15th centuries.
 The town of Upholland records their name.
 And what should come my way?
 A link to old maps of Lancashire!
 An extract from one of these maps is… Continue reading Old maps of Lancashire….

 Finding the original town plans of London, before the Great Fire of 1666, is always intriguing, and very rewarding indeed for those of us who love all things medieval.
 So, in this respect, I welcome the Tudors.
-I already have books of London maps, published by the London Topographical Society, of our capital in the Elizabethan, Georgian and Regency periods, and very detailed and rewarding they are.
+I already have books of London maps, published by the London Topographical Society, of our capital in the… Continue reading Wander the streets of London in 1520….